Higher genus reduced Gromov--Witten invariants via desingularizations of sheaves: Introduction

+We call the stack $\Bl_\ffF\ffP$ introduced above the Rossi blow-up.
+This is a stacky version of the Raynaud-Gruson flattening \cite{Raynaud-Gruson-71}.
+This construction does not change torsion sheaves.

+We call $\Bl_\ffF^{HL}\ffP$ the Hu--Li blow-up.
+The Hu--Li construction also produces a sheaf $p^*\ffF$ whose torsion-free part is locally free.
+In addition to this, $p^*\ffF$ also has a well-behaved torsion in the sense of \Cref{def:diagonalizable}.
+For schemes, this is achieved by a construction of Hu and Li \cite{Hu-Li-diagonalization} and of Grivaux \cite[Proposition 12]{Grivaux}.

+The first construction is a minimal birational modification of $\ffP$.
+This is sufficient to define reduced Gromov--Witten invariants.
+However, in view of existing proofs of \Cref{conj gv} it is convenient to work with the Hu--Li blow-up.
+In general, the Rossi construction is different from the Hu--Li construction (see \Cref{example:Hu-Li_Rossi_different}).
+By \Cref{example: charts [ab[cd]]}, the Rossi construction gives a new moduli space which is different from the Vakil--Zinger blow-up from \cite{Vakil-Zinger-desingu-main-compo-}.
+More explanations on this can be found in \Cref{subsec:maps_with_fields}.

+\paragraph{\bf Relation to previous approaches} The structure of this paper is different from the ones in \cite{Vakil-Zinger-desingu-main-compo-, Hu-Li-GEnus-one-local-VZ-Math-ann-2010, Hu-Li-genus-two, niu1, niu2}.
+In the mentioned papers, the authors have a three-step strategy to constructing the stack $\tmGw$ which compactifies the locus of maps with smooth domain: \begin{enumerate} \item they find equations of local embeddings of charts $W_i\to \Gw$ in smooth spaces $V_i$; \item they blow up $W_i$ to obtain $\widetilde{W_i}$; \item they show that $\widetilde{W_i}$ glue to a (smooth) stack $\tmGw$. \end{enumerate} The first step becomes involved already in genus two, due to the rather complicated geometry of the moduli space of stable maps.
+Steps 2 and 3 are done by constructing an explicit blow-up of $\Pic$ (or $\ffM_{g,n}$).
+Finding a candidate for this blow-up is the hardest part of the constructions in \cite{Vakil-Zinger-desingu-main-compo-} and \cite{Hu-Li-genus-two}.

+In this work, we omit Step 1 completely.
+For us, Step 2 is minimal in a suitable sense -- it is given by a universal property.
+The main ingredient in Step 3 is that the (local) constructions proposed in \Cref{sec:desing_sheaf} and in \Cref{sec:diagonalization} commute with flat pullbacks and this allows us to glue them.
+Explicit equations of the charts $W_i$ are thus not necessary to construct $\tmGw$.
+The advantage of this approach is that the gluing is conceptual and straightforward.
+This is similar to what Hu and Li do in \cite{Hu-Li-diagonalization} -- our construction heavily relies on their ideas.

-Genus one reduced invariants for varietes of any dimension are related to Gromov--Witten invariants \cite{Zinger-standard-vs-reduced}.
+\paragraph{\bf Relation to Gromov--Witten theory.} Genus one reduced invariants for varietes of any dimension are related to Gromov--Witten invariants \cite{Zinger-standard-vs-reduced}.
 For threefolds the relation is conjecturally much simpler.
 Let $X$ be a threefold under the assumptions in \Cref{recalling quasimaps} and let $\gamma\in H^*(X)^{\oplus n}$ be a collection of cohomology classes of $X$.
 Let $N_\beta^g(\gamma)$ be the genus $g$ and degree $\beta$ Gromov--Witten invariants of $X$ with insertions given by $\gamma$, and let $r_\beta^g(\gamma)$ be the corresponding reduced invariants.
+In particular, for a Calabi-Yau threefold $X$, the moduli space has virtual dimension 0 and one defines the Gromov--Witten invariants and reduced Gromov--Witten invariants withouth insertions as $N_{\beta}^g$ and $r_{\beta}^g$.

 \begin{conjecture} \cite{Zinger-reduced-g1-CY}, \cite[Conjecture 1.1]{Hu-Li-diagonalization} Let $X$ be a Calabi--Yau threefold.
 Then, there are universal constants $C_h(g)\in\bbQ$, such that for ${\rm deg}(\beta)>2g-2$, we have